Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 Imagine having a dataset of over 50 TB of compressed geospatial point data stored in flat files, and you want to efficiently filter data in a few ZIP codes for further processing.
-You can’t even open a dataset that large on a single machine using tools like pandas, so what is the best way to accomplish the filtering?
+You can't even open a dataset that large on a single machine using tools like pandas, so what is the best way to accomplish the filtering?
 This is exactly the problem one of our clients recently faced.